 Term life insurance gives you coverage for a designated period of time, usually between 10 and 30 years.
 It's generally the most affordable option, making term life the most popular policy type.

-Banner Life's term life policy is an affordable choice for applicants in Colorado, and the company offers reliable customer service and a no-medical-exam option with up to $2 million in coverage for a maximum of 40 years.
+Legal & General America's term life policy is an affordable choice for applicants in Colorado, and the company offers reliable customer service and a no-medical-exam option with up to $2 million in coverage for a maximum of 40 years.

 Best no-medical-exam life insurance